plausible/docs/docs/self-hosting.md

 to launch your own instance of Plausible Analytics.
 You should have a basic understanding of the command-line and networking to successfully set up your own instance of Plausible Analytics.

 > NB: If you hit a snag with the setup, you can reach out to us on the [forum](https://github.com/plausible/analytics/discussions).
-If you think something could be better explained in the docs, please open a PR on Github so the next person has a nicer experience.
+If you think something could be better explained in the docs, please open a PR on GitHub so the next person has a nicer experience.
 Happy hosting!

 ## Version management